JakeDongwanKang/2800-202210-BBY15/README.md

 ## Technologies
 This Extremis app is made possible because of amazing people that created:
-* HTML5 for allwing us to create and structure sections, headings, links, paragraphs, and more, on a website using various tags and elements.
+* HTML5 for allwong us to create and structure sections, headings, links, paragraphs, and more, on a website using various tags and elements.
 * CSS for allowing us to style our webapp
 * Node.js for allowing us to use Javascript on the server.
 * Express.js for allowing us to easily write a server for our application.